Dev-Attaway/Delete-DAPIs-Work-Day-Scheduler/README.md

 ## Usage

-To be used as a model for quizzes that a developer may have to program.
+To be used as a model for schedules, keep in mind that you have to manually expand the elements on the index.html if you want more time slots.
-It serves as a study tool for how JS can manipulate HTML elements.
+Servers as an example of powerful APIs can make your projects easier.

 ## Credits